Arttust/humhub-language-fi/README.md

 # humhub-language-fi
-Finnhis language translations for HumHub.
+Finnish language translations for HumHub.

 ## Install
 - Unarchive and copy "protected" folder to you site main folder: ../yousite.com/